To Help You Meet the Challenge

 College is challenging in the best of ways.
-To help you meet the challenge, there are all kinds of support for you, from tutoring on class concepts to help with organization and managing your time.
+To help you meet the challenge, St. Edward's University offers support from tutoring on class concepts to help with organization and managing your time.

 Peer Tutoring for undergraduate students is one-on-one help from carefully selected and trained students who have taken and excelled in the course they tutor.
-The first session is free!
+Your first session is free!
 Offered Fall and Spring.
 Please check back closer to the beginning of the Fall semester for more information.

 Sometimes you need help arranging your life, organizing your course information or planning your coursework in a useful way.
-Make an appointment with your academic counselor to get help with these study strategies:
+Make an appointment with your success coach to get help with these study strategies:

-Your faculty are worth getting to know.
-They are experts in your major, so they are ideal guides and mentors during your time in college.
+As experts in your major, faculty are worth getting to know and are ideal guides and mentors during your time in college.

-All faculty members have office hours, so if you have questions or concerns about a course you're taking, don't hestitate to stop by for a visit.
+All faculty members have office hours, so if you have questions or concerns about a course you are taking, do not hesitate to stop by for a visit.
 Many faculty members are willing to meet by appointment as well.

 After your first year, you will be assigned to a faculty advisor who will work with you until you graduate.
 Your faculty advisor can talk with you about careers in your field, internships, and graduate school, as well as help you order your classes to help you graduate on time.